The Most Influential Figures in Crypto Right Now, Backed by Evidence

 Ethereum's co-founder remains the single most important technical voice in crypto, and 2025 gave him fresh ammunition.
 Under Buterin's direction, Ethereum completed the Pectra upgrade in May 2025 and the Fusaka upgrade in December 2025.
 Together, these changes doubled the gas limit from 30 million to 60 million, expanded blob capacity for cheaper layer-2 transactions, and pushed zkEVM proving times from 16 minutes down to 16 seconds, a 60x improvement.

 What makes Buterin's influence distinctive is not just what he builds but what he refuses to chase.
 His New Year's message for 2026 explicitly warned against pursuing "the next meta," whether tokenized dollars or political memecoins, and reaffirmed Ethereum's original mission as a "world computer" for applications that work without intermediaries.
+For a deeper look at how these upgrades fit into Ethereum's full upgrade history, the technical context matters.

 Paolo Ardoino, CEO of Tether